AditiRai17/Ethical-Hacking/Let's Communicate Over Network.md

-OSI MODEL describes seven layers that computer systems use to communicate over a network.
+#### OSI MODEL describes seven layers that computer systems use to communicate over a network.

 Let's Discuss

+### OSI Model

-OSI Model : a multi-layered system that handles everything from the physical aspects of your devices and networks to how data is efficiently transported, checked, and presented in a way that your applications can understand.
+A multi-layered system that handles everything from the physical aspects of your devices and networks to how data is efficiently transported, checked, and presented in a way that your applications can understand.

 1. Physical Layer (Layer 1): Manages the physical connection and raw data transmission.
       Example :  Ethernet, USB, Fiber optic cables.